CalciumFramework/Calcium/README.md

 # Codon
-Codon is a zero-dependency cross-platform MVVM framework for creating UWP, WPF, and Xamarin applications.
+Codon is a zero-dependency cross-platform MVVM framework for creating UWP, WPF, and Xamarin based applications.
 It provides much of what you need to rapidly create sophisticated yet maintainable applications.

-Most of Codon's code-base is located in .NET Standard 1.4 libraries, allowing them to referenced from just about anywhere.
+Most of Codon's code-base is located in .NET Standard libraries, allowing them to referenced from just about anywhere.
+Where features require platform specific implementation, platform specific libraries complement the .NET Standard libraries.

 Codon includes two main libraries: a minimal core library and an extras library.
 Codon's core includes an easy to use ICommand implementation, frictionless INPC, a cross-platform settings service, IoC and DI, and a weak referencing pub/sub messenger.

-Codon Extras includes a User Options system, Form Input Validation, an Undo/Redo Task system, application State Preservation, and various cross-platform launchers for sharing links, sending emails and so forth.
+Codon Extras includes a user options system, form input validation, an undo/redo task system, application state preservation, and various cross-platform launchers for sharing links, sending emails and so forth.

-Where features require platform specific implementation, platform specific libraries complement the .NET Standard libraries.

-The minimal core and extras are developed on independent timelines, with the core experiencing fewer API changes.
+The minimal core and extras libraries are developed on independent timelines, with the core experiencing fewer API changes.

 In addition to the Codon.Extras library,